nsdaniels/CyberBootcamp_Project1/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- _List the IP addresses of the machines you are monitoring_
   - 10.0.0.12
   - 10.0.0.13

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- _Specify which Beats you successfully installed_
   - Filebeat
   - Metricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+- _In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
   - Filebeat collects information on all syslog data in real time for both Web - 1 and Web - 2 (webserver VMs).
 It will display all syslog event data
   - Metricbeat collects information about the Docker containers running on both Web - 1 and Web - 2 (webserver VMs).
 The type of information you should expect to find in Metricbeat is Docker containers per host (webserver) and the name/image data of those docker containers.